sinusphi/venvipy/README.rst

 ------------

 Sometimes it might happen that the wizard page freezes when starting the creation process.
-Restarting *VenviPy* fixes this.
+In this case just restart *VenviPy*.

 Contributing